Dr. Marylouise Fennell, Past Chair, The Art Institute of Pittsburgh Board of Trustees

 Steve is the consummate professional when it comes to faculty.
 Whether work related or personal issues, he shows the faculty the utmost respect for their given talents.
 It has been a pleasure to work beside, and for Steve, and I will always consider him a friend.

-Nadine Josephs, Vice President, Dean of Student Affairs, The Art Institute of Pittsburgh
+Nadine Josephs, Former Vice President, Dean of Student Affairs, The Art Institute of Pittsburgh

 One of Steve’s favorite events at The Art Institute of Pittsburgh is our new student orientation and he frequently tells the students that during his segment.
 One of my favorite events is also orientation because I look forward to listening to Steve talk to the students.
 He has the natural ability to speak from his heart and he inspires the students.
 Because of Steve, a few more reach a little further for the “stars” because they can identify with him.

 Kathy Bowers, Administrative Staff Professional, The Art Institute of Pittsburgh